Google Museum Exchange

 Research and Tech Background

 In doing a responsive website, we took into consideration that various people from the Museum industry use different DEVICES for different tasks. for data input, many of them use laptops or PCs as well which is our main consideration for doing the Listing flow on PC/Laptop screen sizes, but unavailable for Tablets & Smartphones. we made the pages for the searching flow, responsive as it is more likely that they can be using various devices in looking for an item and stakeholders are likely to be in different places using different devices when taking a look at an item they would like to acquire.
 In doing a responsive website, we took into consideration that various people from the Museum industry use different DEVICES for different tasks. for data input, many of them use laptops or PCs as well which is our main consideration for doing the Listing flow on PC/Laptop screen sizes, but unavailable for Tablets & Smartphones. we made the pages for the searching flow, responsive as it is more likely that they can be using various devices in looking for an item and stakeholders are likely to be in different places using different devices when taking a look at an item they would like to acquire.
 Operating Systems: As a website, it should be functional in a web browser within any OS.
 Interface Guidelines: As a Google Cultural Institute (GCI) microsite, interface and functionality were mostly based on the Google Art Project (GAP).
 Branding and personality were based on the GAP.
-For mobile devices, interface choices and iconography also takes into consideration that this platform was envisioned under Google --- hence Android/Material Design iconography was prioritized.
+For mobile devices, interface choices and iconography also take into consideration that this platform was envisioned under Google --- hence Android/Material Design iconography was prioritized.
 APIs: Google Custom Search API, Google Maps for tagging location where artwork was created, Mediawiki for birth date, death date and nationality of Artist.
 Data: Database management system for Listings.

 We interviewed 6 people from the industry - 1 curator and 5 museum registrars These people came from different museum types and sizes.
 They were asked questions about deaccessioning and their deaccession process: if they deaccession, when, and if they do not deaccession, why?
 When deaccessioning, they commonly transfer to other museums. usually the someone from the recipient museum has a relationship with someone from the donor museum --- the curator may know their curator, they are within the same community/area. prefer transferring to another institution as it is within their mission to keep cultural treasures within the public realm It was easy for them to deal with auction houses (as they are used to this process).
 However: there can be donor backlash when SELLING deaccessions. would prefer transfers to other institutions to KEEP IT WITHIN THE PUBLIC REALM. cost can also be an issue and when they are deaccessioning, “it’s not about the money”.
 When deaccessioning items, they initially want to keep the institution’s name anonymous.